Romex vs. MC Cable vs. THHN: A Helper’s Identification Guide

 Core Differences: Romex vs MC Cable vs THHN

-Choosing between these three wiring methods depends on the environment, budget, and code requirements.
-Each has distinct advantages and limitations that every electrician must know to pass an electrical inspection.
+Choosing between these three wiring methods depends on environment, code requirements, and the specific installation.
+Each has distinct advantages and limitations that every electrician must know to achieve a safe, code-compliant installation.

 Construction and Physical Protection